 Oracle WebLogic Server (WLS) is one of the leading Java Enterprise Edition (Java EE) application servers in the market today.
 Offering a robust, mature, and scalable implementation of the J2EE specification, the WebLogic Platform is a unified, extensible platform for developing and deploying applications based on Service-Oriented Architectures (SOA).
 According to the reviews from TrustRadius, WebLogic is the most trusted choice for an enterprise-ready Java EE application server with a close to 8.5 out of 10 market score.

 To ensure the availability and performance of Java applications running on Oracle WebLogic, performance monitoring of all aspects of Oracle WebLogic’s functioning is essential.
 In this blog, we discuss the top 8 areas that performance monitoring solutions need to cover to provide IT operations teams with the insights they need for proactively monitoring the performance of a WebLogic application server and the applications hosted on it.

-A Peek into the Architecture of a WebLogic Server
+A Peek into the Architecture of a WebLogic Application Server

 To determine the key areas that we need to focus on to get the best performance out of a WebLogic application server, let’s look at the typical application architecture that Oracle WebLogic is deployed in.